-It is impossible for me to find anything that I hate but there are a few things that I don’t necessarily like.
+It was difficult for me to find things that I hate but there are a few things that I don’t necessarily like.
 Some of the items above were purchased to replace some of these dislikes, such as the stock mirrors, hand guards, foot pegs, and gigantic turn signals.
 Just about any bike you purchase will have “street ready” versions of items that you will need to replace if you are planning on spending a decent amount of time in the dirt.
 I think the stock tail looks fine, but it is thin and sticks out pretty far.
 The tail bar of the Touratech pannier rack actually tucks underneath of the tail.
-Not much protection for the tail there, plus I am worried I might hang it up on a tree and snap it off.
-The R&G Tidy Tail slims down the rear in both weight and space and allows the Touratech rack system to cover the back end, plus it allows me to fling mud much better when roosting my buddies!
+Not much protection for the tail there, plus I am worried I might hang the tail up on a tree or something and snap it off (article hyperlinked).
+The R&G Tidy Tail slims down the rear in both weight and space and allows the Touratech rack system to cover the exhaust and the entire back end... plus it allows me to fling mud much better when roosting my buddies!